-- Supervisors must complete the pre-event checks relevant to the area to which they have been assigned and must advise Control of any defects prior to opening the stadium
+- Supervisors must complete the pre-event checks relevant to the area to which they have been assigned and must advise Control of any defects or missing equipment prior to opening the stadium or egress.

-- Supervisors are responsible for the management of their allocated resources including, stewards, issued equipment and equipment pre located in their designated area.
+- Supervisors are responsible for the management of their allocated resources including, traffic marshal, NRSWA and CSAS staff, issued equipment and equipment pre located in their designated area.

-- Supervisors are responsible for the preparation of their allocated stewarding team.
+- Supervisors are responsible for the preparation of their allocated transport team.

-- Responsible for a team of Stewards, you will ensure each steward is briefed prior to commencing duties and are familiar with the area in which they will be working.
-You’ll regularly check each steward and provide ongoing support and instructions as required
+- Responsible for a team of car park and traffic management personnels, you will ensure each member of your team is briefed prior to commencing duties and are familiar with the area in which they will be working.
+You’ll regularly check each member of your team and provide ongoing support and instructions as required.

 - Supervisors have a responsibility for maintaining a safe environment throughout the duration of their shift the safety of members of the public and staff occupying an area to which they have been assigned.

-- Supervisors will be proactive in resolving any issues reported to you by steward/member of public in a professional manner, escalating as necessary.
+- Supervisors will be proactive in resolving any issues reported to you by transport staff/member of public in a professional manner, escalating as necessary.

-- In dealing with matters relating to crowd safety or unacceptable behaviour and will keep the control room informed should they require assistance.
+- In dealing with matters relating to crowd safety or unacceptable behaviour and will keep the transport management team informed should they require assistance.

 - Supervisors are responsible for the welfare and development of their team.

-- Where a team member consistently does not meet the requirements expected by Tottenham Hotspur Stadium, either in behaviours or lack of engagement with team or customers they are required to inform the steward manager team for further action
+- Where a team member consistently does not meet the requirements expected by Tottenham Hotspur Stadium, either in behaviours or lack of engagement with team or customers they are required to inform the transport management team for further action.

 - Supervisors should always conduct themselves in a way that reflects to the Club values.
 This applies when attending other Clubs whether in a working or private capacity.

-- You will lead your team of Stewards, being an exceptional role model.
+- You will lead your team of Car Park and Traffic Management personnel, being an exceptional role model.

-- Team Briefings and dissemination of information from Safety Officers
+- Team Briefings and dissemination of information from the Transport Manager, their Deputy and/or (where appropriate) Clubs Safety Officers

 - Staff Deployment in accordance with the Operational (dot) plans